brandur/sorg/content/fragments/the-cost-of-manga.md

 title = "The cost of manga"
 +++

+**Follow up April 14, 2022:** Most of this article is moot for One Piece at least as a subscription to the digital version of Shonen Jump is a pretty great deal.
+For $1.99/month you get access to the full the back catalog and can read every issue of One Piece ever made.

 I recently caught up on the manga super series [One Piece][one-piece] which has reached an extraordinary 82 volumes in length, each of which averages around 200 pages (for a total of ~16,000).
 While waiting for more of it to be released